-An initial (and slower) version of EcoLight-S was used [11] as the optical component of a coupled ROMS (Regional Ocean Modeling System [12])-EcoSim ([8,9]) ecosystem model and compared with the EcoSim analytical model for spectral scalar irradiance.
+An initial (and slower) version of EcoLight-S was used [10] as the optical component of a coupled ROMS (Regional Ocean Modeling System [11])-EcoSim ([7], [8]) ecosystem model and compared with the EcoSim analytical model for spectral scalar irradiance.
 In idealized fiveyear simulations of ecosystem annual cycles in Case 1 water, EcoLight-S was able to compute the spectral scalar irradiance $E_0(z,\lambda)$ at the 5 nm resolution needed by EcoSim with less than a 30% increase in the total simulation time.
-EcoLight-S is currently being used as the optical component of a coupled ROMS-CoSiNE (Carbon Silicon Nitrogen Ecosystem [13, 14]) model for more complex simulations of ocean upwelling systems.
-The standard ROMS-CoSiNE model uses one analytical model to obtain PAR for biological primary production calculations within CoSiNE and another model based on short-wave irradiances and an assumed Jerlov water type for heating calculations within the ROMS hydrodynamic model.
-Initial simulations show [15] that EcoLight-S runs over 400-1000 nm can replace both analytical light models in ROMS-CoSiNE with less than a 20% increase in total ecosystem simulation times.
+EcoLight-S is currently being used as the optical component of a coupled ROMS-CoSiNE (Carbon Silicon Nitrogen Ecosystem [12] [13]) model for more complex simulations of ocean upwelling systems.
+The standard ROMS-CoSiNE model uses one analytical model to obtain PAR for biological primary production calculations within CoSiNE and another model based on "short-wave" irradiances and an assumed Jerlov water type for heating calculations within the ROMS hydrodynamic model.
+Initial simulations show [14] that EcoLight-S runs over 400-1000 nm can replace both analytical light models in ROMS-CoSiNE with less than a 20% increase in total ecosystem simulation times.
 Including the 700-1000 nm wavelength range roughly doubles the run times for optimized EcoLight-S solutions.
 This is because the high absorption by water beyond 700 nm quickly attenuates the irradiance with depth, and the dynamic-depth solutions therefore stop at very shallow depths.
 The run times for 400-1000 nm are still a fraction of a second.
+EcoLight-S has also been used [15] as the RTE forward model within an implicit inverse model for recovery of IOPs from in-water measurements of E_d and L_u obtained from a glider.